locustio/locust/docs/writing-a-locustfile.rst

 wait_time attribute
 -------------------

-In addition to the *tasks* attribute, one should also declare a :py:attr:`wait_time <locust.User.wait_time>` method.
-It's used to determine for how long a simulated user will wait between executing tasks.
-Locust comes with a few built in functions that return a few common wait_time methods.
+A User's :py:attr:`wait_time <locust.User.wait_time>` method is used to determine for how long a simulated user should wait between executing tasks.

+There are three built in wait time functions:

+* :py:attr:`constant <locust.wait_time.constant>` for a fixed amount of time

-The most common one is :py:attr:`between <locust.wait_time.between>`.
-It's used to make the simulated users wait a random time between a min and max value after each task execution.
-Other built in wait time functions are :py:attr:`constant <locust.wait_time.constant>` and :py:attr:`constant_pacing <locust.wait_time.constant_pacing>`.
+* :py:attr:`between <locust.wait_time.between>` for a random time between a min and max value

+* :py:attr:`constant_pacing <locust.wait_time.constant_pacing>` for an adaptive time that ensures the task runs (at most) once every X seconds

-With the following locustfile, each user would wait between 5 and 15 seconds between tasks:
+For example, to make each user wait between 0.5 and 10 seconds between every task execution:

 .. code-block:: python